Tucker Street, Worthington, Ohio

 Tucker Street.
 Large detached houses of various architectural styles surrounded by generous plots of lushly planted land sit proudly shaded under huge mature trees in the North Columbus town of Worthington, Ohio.

 It is a very humid July evening.
 Nobody is outside, they're all indoors keeping cool in large detached air conditioned houses.
-There is a haze of mist forming a feet or so above damp green grass lawns.
+There is a haze of mist forming a foot or so above damp green grass lawns.
 Huge mature tree canopies umbrella the houses and road from the sun.
 A middle aged guy in running gear jogs along the road.